 HOW LONG DOES IT TAKE TO BECOME A VOLUNTEER?

-The time it takes to become a volunteer may vary, but you must successfully complete the four steps listed below within 90 days.
+The time it takes to become a volunteer may vary, but you must successfully complete the four steps listed below within 90 days of submitting your volunteer application.

-ONCE I’VE SUBMITTED MY ONLINE APPLICATION, WHAT ARE THE THREE STEPS I NEED TO COMPLETE TO BECOME PART OF THE CITY OF BRAMPTON’S RECREATION VOLUNTEER TEAM?
+ONCE I’VE SUBMITTED MY ONLINE APPLICATION, WHAT ARE THE FOUR STEPS I NEED TO COMPLETE TO BECOME PART OF THE CITY OF BRAMPTON’S RECREATION VOLUNTEER TEAM?

 After submitting an online application, you will receive a welcome email containing details on how to complete the required 4 steps to become a volunteer.